opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Register models using URLs

 This setting gives you the ability to register models using a URL.
-By default, ML Commons only allows model registration through portable formats.
+By default, ML Commons only allows registration of [pretrained]({{site.url}}{{site.baseurl}}//ml-commons-plugin/pretrained-models/) models from the OpenSearch model repository.

 ### Setting